 Regularly scheduled communication between the site supervisor and BSU instructor will occur throughout the student's fieldwork experience.
+The modality of the site visit (in-person or virtual) will be determined by the site supervisor and the BSU instructor.

 During the student's Advanced Applied experience (their first 100hrs) communication between the BSU instructor and site supervisor will consist of email/telephone communication.
 This type of communication will occur every 3 weeks throughout the semester.
-In person site visits will be scheduled if needed.
+Site visit will be scheduled if needed.

-During the student's Internship/Practicum experience the BSU Instructor will conduct at least one formal face to face site visit, per semester, where the BSU instructor, BSU student and site supervisor will meet to discuss the student's counseling performance and ability to integrate and apply knowledge.
-The visit(s) will be scheduled by the BSU instructor, site supervisor and student.
+During the student's Practicum experience the BSU Instructor will conduct at least one formal site visit, per semester, where the BSU instructor, BSU student and site supervisor will meet to discuss the student's counseling performance and ability to integrate and apply knowledge.
+The visit(s) and the visit's modality (in-person or virtual) will be scheduled and determined by the BSU instructor, site supervisor, and student.
 The areas that will be addressed at each site visit include, but are not limited to the following: